LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/running-windows-on-mac-linux.md

 Install VirtualBox Guest Additions by selecting the Guest Additions icon from the system tray in the lower right of your Windows VM.
 This additional package will enable a better experience and closer integration between the host and guest operating systems.
 You'll then need to restart the VM for the changes to take effect.

-> *NOTE:* Whenever you want to "shut down" the virtual operating system, you have three choices:
+*NOTE:* Whenever you want to "shut down" the virtual operating system, you have three choices:
     - *Save the machine state* - The equivalent to putting the VM to sleep, or shutting your laptop.
 You'll want to do this most often.
 We'll call this *pausing* your VM.
     - *Send the shutdown signal* - The equivalent to shutting down the operating system via the Start Menu's *Power Off* item.
 You'll want to do this when you want to reboot your VM, such as after installing the Guest Additions.
     - *Power off the machine* - The equivalent of turning off the VM by holding down a physical power button on a computer until it "force quits".
 Don't do this unless you absolutely have to.

 It's very handy to be able to copy/paste between your host operating system (Mac or Linux) and the guest operating system (Windows).
 To enable this, pause your VM, and from the main VirtualBox window, select the Settings icon to access the VM's settings.
 From the *General* section, choose the *Advanced* tab, and choose *Bidirectional* from the *Shared Clipboard* menu.
 This will allow you to copy/paste back and forth.

-> *NOTE:* On a Mac, the copy/paste shortcuts (among others) use the *command* key, while in Windows they use the *control* key.
+<aside class="aside-note" markdown="1"> On a Mac, the copy/paste shortcuts (among others) use the *command* key, while in Windows they use the *control* key.
 Keep this in mind.
-You'll need to use *ctrl+c* and *ctrl+v* from your Mac keyboard to copy/paste within the Windows VM.
+You'll need to use *ctrl+c* and *ctrl+v* from your Mac keyboard to copy/paste within the Windows VM.</aside>

 ### Visual Studio Setup